cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_5_notes.md

 **Felix Horns, CIT**

+Focus: engineering cells to export RNA to help measure the dynamic states of immune cells
+- Current methods tend to provide "snapshots"

+RNA allows us to read and write cell states - however, current RNA analysis methods -destroy cells
+- Similarly, RNA has theraputic potential, but difficult to target properly

+RNA export systems initially reverse-engineered RNA virus by expressing capsid to produce virus-like particles and developing Gag-MCP system that has binding sites for cognate signaling molecule (tag that allows for selective export of cargo)
+- Showed data that this system is sufficient for exporting the cargo RNA into the supernatant - imporantly, only cargo and not untagged mRNAs

+Revised system moved away from viral-like particles and to engineered protein nanocages
+- Nanocages are made up of engineered proteins that self-assemble
+- Nanocages can be tagged for export and will be exported via extracellular vesciles
+- Nanocage design is large enough for RNa export

+Interestingly, both VLP or nanocage system are protected from degradation by RNase (unless detergent is used to disrupt vesicles)

+Proof of concept experiment: Cell labeling by exporting and sequencing RNA barcodes
+- Had to do some engineering but as able to insert exportable barcode into cells
+- Thus, can monitor growth and death of different clones in non-destructive fashion (by sequencing what ends up in the supernatant)
+- Did this experiment on selective media and monitored population dynamics

+Takeaway: non-destructive monitoring of cell population dynamics

+Showed data where they added a fusogen (viral method of entry) to vesicle by co-expressing it with other delivery components
+- System had CRE as cargo, allowing for visualization of RFP in reportor cells if CRE is properly exported and imported
+  - Saw efficiency rates of 50%

 ## Regulatory T cell subsets in autoimmunity, immune organoids, and analyzing T cell responses at scale

 **Mark Davis, Stanford**